jonnyggarcia/digitalgarden/src/site/notes/Module - Element of Practice.md

 - When a song resonates with the message I aim to convey, I often find myself listening to it on repeat for several hours while engaging in other activities.
 - When undertaking a commission, I request a song in which the melody, rather than the lyrics, captures the essence of what the individual desires.

+## Names

+I have established patterns for certain projects:

+### Self
+- Always include a picture of my face, though not fully visible.
+- The title always incorporates the last 2 digits of the year and, between them, the month: e.g., 2JAN4 - January 2024.

+### Portraits
+- Utilize the first letter of the person's name along with a word that represents them.